How to Write an Impressive UC Activities List

 Program #1: Upward Bound

 Attended at Cal State Fullerton, including 18 Saturday leadership development seminars & 90+ hours of academic advising, study skills workshops, and scholarly habits clinics.
 Expanded college prep programming for fellow high schoolers by collaborating with CSF students to create & deliver 2 workshops about college residential life and financial aid.
-(350 characters)
+(350 characters of 350 allowed)

 Extracurricular Activities